grecosalvatore/nlpguard/docs/source/installation.rst

 System Requirements
 -------------------

-Before installing DriftLens, ensure that you have:
+Before installing NLPGuard, ensure that you have:

 - Python 3.9 or higher
 - pip (Python package installer) installed on your system

-Installing DriftLens
+Installing NLPGuard
 --------------------

-There are two primary ways to install DriftLens:
+There are two primary ways to install NLPGuard:

 1. Installation via PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To install the latest stable version of DriftLens from PyPI, use the following command:
+To install the latest stable version of NLPGuard from PyPI, use the following command:

 .. code-block:: bash